shuilewurao/shuilewurao/README.md

 Here are some ideas to get you started:
 -->

-### I'm currently working as a Silicon Design Engineer at AMD
+### I'm currently working as a FPGA Software Engineer at Intel.
 - 🔭 I'm also working on website development on the side as a freelancer
 - 🏫 I'm currently pursuing Master of Computer Science at UIUC (Specializing in Systems)
 - 🏫 I completed my Bachelor's Degree in Computer Engineering at the University of Toronto